mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The networking switch ended up being the hardest decision of my whole rack.

 Network switches get expensive fast, so I didn't want to spend $300 on something only to have to supplement it with another component or replace it later on.
-And rack space is precious, so I don't want to buy a switch and then have to buy another one in a year or two and totally rearrange my rack.

 ### What speed do you need?